 The same is true if you’ve ever tried to launch from the roof of your car.
 It can be done, but my Mavic Pro reports too much interference to takeoff.

 Flying indoors or under a metal roof/bridge can cause a disconnect from the satellites.
 Not good.
 Combine bridges with rocks that are rich in metals… be careful.

 The last time I flew in a magnetic-rich environment, the drone crashed.
 Reviewing the flight logs, I found that the drone behaved properly, what happened is it thought is was at a specific GPS point, but then as I flew a little higher, it connected to another satellite.
 The system said “I need to be at Point A,” which it thought it was.
 Then, a split second later it updated and realized that it was not at that GPS point.
 Instead of saying “OK, I guess I’m at this new point, I’ll stay here,” it took off like a rocket to get to Point A.

 In this situation, the drone was unresponsive to the emergency stop button and my control.
 Or was it?!?
 See, emergency stop told the drone to stay where it is.
-It didn’t know where it was, it was supposed to be at Point A, so it accepted the Halt command as Point A – which means it still had to fly to get there.
+It didn’t know where it was, it was supposed to be at Point A, so it accepted the Halt command as Point A – which means it still had to course correct over to that point.

 From the middle of the field, boom, it took off over fifty feet, out of control, into some bushes.
 No harm done to the drone, but I have not taken that thing out since.
 I don’t trust it.